 What is the BS degree in Energy and Environmental Policy?

-The Energy and Environmental Policy (ENEP) degree is administered by the Center for Energy and Environmental Policy, which is internationally recognized for its work in this field.
-Its director, Dr. John Byrne, shares the 2007 Nobel Peace Prize with the authors and review editors of the International Panel on Climate Change.
+Students in the undergraduate Energy and Environmental Policy (ENEP) degree are welcome to join members of the Center for Energy and Environmental Policy in researching the latest ideas on transforming energy-environment-society relations.
+CEEP is internationally recognized for its work in this field.
+Its director, Dr. John Byrne, has contributed to the International Panel on Climate Change since 1992 and was recognized by its Secretariate when IPCC is awarded the 2007 Nobel Peace Prize.
 The major offers an exciting opportunity for students to prepare for academic and professional careers in the high-demand fields of energy, environment, sustainable development and climate change.

 Areas of Concentrations

 Energy, Environment and Society (EES)

 [See the Plans of Study section below for details on each concentration.]

 The ENEP undergraduate degree provides students with cross-disciplinary knowledge and analytical skills to address local, national and global energy and environmental issues.
 Students integrate the methods of economics, policy analysis, environmental geography, science and engineering to solve fundamental energy and environmental problems.

 The University has the distinction of having created the first Ph.D., Master and Undergraduate degrees in the combined field of energy and environmental policy in the United States.
 CEEP led the efforts to create these graduate programs and has supported research and education since 1980 in the field.
 An international panel of experts ranked the Center among the three best in the field.

 The undergraduate ENEP program builds upon CEEP’s success to provide undergraduate students with rigorous preparation for careers in this rapidly growing field.